Energy-Efficient Chip Design: Overview and Basics for Industrial Systems

 Design and Simulation Tools

-• Cadence Design Systems: Used for chip design and power analysis
+• Cadence Design Systems: Chip design and power analysis.

-• Synopsys Tools: Helps optimize power and performance in semiconductor design
+• Synopsys Tools: Optimize power and performance in semiconductor design.

-• LTspice: Circuit simulation tool for analyzing energy consumption
+• LTspice: Circuit simulation for energy consumption analysis.

 Learning and Knowledge Platforms

-• Online courses on semiconductor design and low-power electronics
+• Online courses on low-power electronics and semiconductor design.

 Useful Resources List